GiancarloMCorrea/myWebsite/content/en/post/CRL-tutorial/index.md

 ![](index_files/figure-markdown_github/unnamed-chunk-3-1.png)

-For this example, only data from one year is considered.
-Also, I assume that the sampled area per station is constant over stations.
+I assume that the sampled area per station is constant over stations.
 Standardization (e.g. catch/area) would be required if this assumption does not meet for your data.